SimonTheoret/simontheoret.github.io/portfolio.markdown

 # Machine learning and (not so) related projects
 Here are some projects, the oldest of which started in the summer of 2023.
 Most of theses projects are written in Python, but I included some projects in Rust or Go.
-Some of these projects can contain parts written in Rust or Go.
+Some of these python can contain parts written in Rust or Go.

 # ML projects and work